Rail diploma tackles engineering skills shortage

 Plugging a critical skills gap

-The course opened in 2018 with little fanfare.
-It focused on attracting:
+The course, which opened in 2018, focused on attracting:

 • rail employees with a trade Certificate III and above